 We use a large range of techniques including extensive biochemical, molecular and in vivo tools.

 Principal Investigator is a phrase used to describe the "head of the laboratory" or "research group leader".

 Dr. Alexander Stokes is the PI of the Laboratory of Experimental Medicine, and Assistant Professor in Department Cell & Molecular Biology, John A.Burns School of Medicine.

 Dr.Stokes is also Director of University of Hawai‘i Biorepository

 Originating from the UK, Dr. Stokes has an impeccable pedigree from twenty years of experience in research and development.
 He has an excellent track record of cutting edge research that was established at world-class European and U.S. institutions including Genzyme, Britain's Imperial Cancer Research Fund and Harvard Medical School; and he has published in leading journals.

 In 2000 Dr. Stokes moved to Queens Medical Center, Honolulu HI, and in 2008 he moved to the John A. Burns School of Medicine, University of Hawaii.

 Dr. Stokes recognized that leveraging the tremendous pharmaceutical potential of TRP channels relied on the development of sophisticated in vivo models for their role in human pathology.
 His approaches and findings transformed the ion channel TRVP1 from a minor target in analgesia to a major player in the billion-dollar cardiovascular market space, and offers real hope to millions of patients afflicted by heart failure.

 In 2013 Dr. Stokes founded Makai Biotechnology with help from Mr. David G. Watumull.

-Dr. Stokes divides his time between, commercialization of intellectual property, research, teaching and Directing the University of Hawaii Biorepository.
+Dr. Stokes divides his time between, Research, Teaching and Directing the University of Hawaii Biorepository.